disk91/ucopia_portal/README.md

 Use this script (made for MAC OS X) to automatically renew the connection on every 20 seconds.

-just have to run it in background.
+Just have to change the login/password with what you created and run it in background.